Revised: 10 June 2013

 Medsafe Editorial Team

-erythromycin, fluconazole, clarithromycin and amiodarone.
-Excessive dose and
+commonly erythromycin, fluconazole, clarithromycin and amiodarone.
+Excessive dose and electrolyte

 Cisapride should be avoided with substances which inhibit cytochrome P450 3A4, with other agents which prolong the QT-interval, in patients with predisposing factors for arrhythmia or pre-existing QT-prolongation and in patients with hepatic failure.

 An article published in Prescriber Update in February 1997 advised of the possibility of QT-prolongation with cisapride (Prepulsid™).
 At that time it was not possible to be confident of the causal association.
 Since that time further data, including clinical studies, have become available confirming the association.